Huron Township, Erie County, Ohio

 Huron Township is one of the nine townships of Erie County, Ohio, United States.
 It is part of the Sandusky, Ohio metropolitan statistical area, with the city of Sandusky to the northwest.
 The township sits along the southwestern shoreline of Lake Erie, one of the Great Lakes.
-As of the 2010 census the population was 10,697, 3,548 of whom lived in the unincorporated portions of the township.
+As of the 2020 census the population was 10,724.

 Geography

 Located in the northern part of the county along Lake Erie, it borders the following townships and city: